 Our Commitment to the Environment

-The NACC’s member airlines are committed to environmentally responsible air travel and have been global leaders in their efforts to improve fuel efficiency, reduce greenhouse gas emissions, noise levels and waste and identify best practices for aircraft de-icing activities.
+The NACC’s member airlines are committed to environmentally responsible air travel and have been global leaders in their efforts to improve fuel efficiency, reduce greenhouse gas emissions, and the promotion of sustainable aviation fuels.

 The NACC’s members have employed a number of methods to make fuel efficiency improvements.
 They continue to invest in their respective fleet renewal programs, which will continue to introduce new more efficient aircraft into their fleets.

 The carriers also continue to institute policies and procedures that impact their operations by either improving efficiency or reducing fuel burn.
 These usually fall into the following categories:

 - Ground equipment operations.

 Sustainable Aviation Fuels

 Aviation jet fuel derived from fossil fuels is a type of kerosene (a distilled petroleum product invented by a Canadian).
 While the fuel burns quite efficiently compared to other fossil-based transportation fuels, it is still responsible for GHG emissions (approximately 2% of global emissions).